outoftune2000/AddAPic-Hactoberfest19/README.md

 🔶 Push your changes to your fork using `git push -u origin master`
 🔷 Make a `pull request` to add your changes in this repo.
 🔶 wait for it to be merged .
 Welcome to an Open Source world!⭐️✨
-Still confused? learn more about github at[https://gi-...](https://github.com/firstcontributions/first-contributions)
+Still confused? learn more about github at [https://gi-...](https://github.com/firstcontributions/first-contributions)

+If you liked this challange, do star this repository and share this repository's link with your fellow dev-mates 😁💯👌🏾.

 ## Desclaimer